Health professions schools welcome applicants from all academic disciplines.

 - PHY 121 and 122, Physics for Engineers and Physical Scientists I and II

-The Department of Biological Sciences will certify the minor in Premedical Studies.
+The School of Biology and Ecology will certify the minor in Pre-Medical Studies.

 You should consider taking additional coursework that includes biochemistry, genetics, anatomy, physiology, developmental biology, physical chemistry, quantitative analysis, and microbiology.
 All of the required courses must be taken for letter grades.